chgeuer/chgeuer.github.io/_posts/2016-09-21-azure-germany-loves-packer.md

 ![Microsoft Azure Germany loves packer.io][header]

-With today's general availability of Microsoft Cloud Germany, I wanted to take the opportunity to show how both Microsoft Azure in Germany, as well as worldwide, provide an open platform and support the open source ecosystem.
+Today, I wanted to take the opportunity to show how both  Microsoft Azure Cloud for Germany, as well as worldwide, provide an open platform and support the open source ecosystem.
 In the [previous article][serviceprincipalgermany], I described how you can create a service principal in Azure Active Directory (incl.
 Azure in Germany).
 In this article, we will explore how to use [Hashicorp's open-source `packer` toolchain][packer] to automatically create custom VM images, both for Windows- and Linux-VMs.

 Before we dig into the details, let's first explore which options we have to get software packages installed on a VM in the cloud: